Flavortown has a new area code, America: 305.

 8945 SW 72nd Pl., Kendall, in the Downtown Dadeland complex

-I’m going to say a word now, and I need you not to recoil immediately: chocolate.
+I’m going to say a word now, and I need you not to immediately recoil: chocolate.

 Breathe.
 The patty in this burger by last year’s defending People’s Choice winner, Jesus de la Torre Jr. of Jr.’s Gourmet Burgers, is tempura fried and stuffed with bacon and chocolate.
 It’s covered in a sauce made from marshmallows and Redland guava marmalade from PG Tropicals.